 The location of Machu Picchu was so secretive that the Spaniards actually never discovered Machu Picchu.

-What that means is that everything you see in Machu Picchu is at its original form.
+What that means is that everything you see in Machu Picchu is in its original form.
 No reconstruction, nothing.
 Just the natural course of weathering throughout the years.

 Let’s understand why the Salkantay Trek is such a popular alternative to the Inca trail.